Unique Health & Wellness

 Insulin is the 'party hormone', released in response to eating, promoting nutrient uptake and storage, stopping fat burning and promoting muscle growth.

-Insulin’s main function is to regulate glucose levels in our blood.
+Insulin's main function is to regulate glucose levels in our blood.
+It takes glucose and transports it throughout the body for energy.

 If you're insulin resistant then your insulin is not moving the glucose into cells as needed.
 The pancreas then goes into overdrive to secrete more insulin to make up for the deficit.